dawncold/tls-introduction/slides.md

 <div>

+* TLS is stand for Transport Layer Security
-* Provides communication security when communicating across the network
+* It provides communication security
+* SSL 3.0 -> TLS 1.0 -> TLS 1.1 -> TLS 1.2 -> TLS 1.3
 * On the top of TCP
 * Can be on UDP
 </div>